mcandre/linters/README.md

 ## Make

-make offers a `-n` dry run option, printing the commands that would be executed.

-To check a Makefile for syntax errors, run any `make` command.
-A `make lint` command to lint itself would be superfluous for this reason.
+make offers a `-n` dry run option, though sometimes commands are still printed.
+Use `make -n 1>/dev/null` to suppress this output.
+Of course, this represents UNIX sh syntax, so redirect stdout to the null device in Windows syntax with `1>NUL` when in Windows.

+Ironically, `make -n` would fail as a `lint:` task if the Makefile *does* happen to contain syntax errors.
+If this paradox bothers you, consider linting this Makefile from a separate Makefile, process, build system, etc. Or realize that you will receive an appropriate exist status either way!

+make also offers a `--warn-undefined-variables` flag, often paired with `-n`, for warning when make variables are referenced but not defined.

+[checkmake](https://github.com/mrtazz/checkmake) provides experimental analysis for Makefiles.

+[mint](https://github.com/softprops/mint) is another linter for Makefiles.

 ## MP3